Marketing

 4. Impulsive buyers: These are consumers who make purchases on a whim or without much thought, often driven by emotions or situational factors.

 How does your business keep track of your customers’ behavior?
 Do you sort them based on their buying habits?
-You want to be able to understand why your customers are acting in a certain way towards your brand and then use that information to deliver more personalized experiences for them.
+You want to understand why your customers are acting in a certain way toward your brand and then use that information to deliver more personalized experiences for them.

 2. Occasion Purchasing